silvermadison/my-coe332-hws/homework08/README.md

 ## Required Modules
-This project requires the installation of the requests, Flask, json, and redis modules.
+This project requires the installation of the requests, Flask, json, redis, and matplotlib modules.
 Install these modules with the ```pip install``` command in the command line (note: an additional ```-- user``` is needed after install and before the module name for both requests and flask).
 This project also requires a console with Kubernetes access.

 ## Gene Data